Skip to Content

 Dietary Needs and Requirements in Zoos

-• Enrichment programs help stimulate their foraging instincts.
+• Enrichment programs stimulate natural hunting instincts

 Challenges of Replicating Natural Diet in Captivity